Alloy Artifacts

 The illustration shows straight and curved "monkey" wrenches and a Trimo-style pipe wrench.

 This advertisement shows some of the influences from U.S. and European tool makers on the development of the tool industry in Japan.
-The "BANKO" adjustable wrench was probably based on models from Bahco in Sweden, and the curved handle wrench is very similar to the Bergman "Queen City" 8 Inch Adjustable Wrench, even down to the square opening at the end of the handle.
+The "BANKO" adjustable wrench at the left was probably based on models from Bahco in Sweden, and "BANKO" may be a word play on "BAHCO".

 It's interesting to note that the pipe wrench is marked with "HIT Tool Mfg Co", possibly the first use of "HIT" as a brand.